5 Things You Might Not Know About Orgasms In PregnancyRebecca Odes

 One more thing you might not know—and this one’s for the future:

-Sex after pregnancy gets a bad rap (what with all the vagina anxiety).
-But many women find that the changes in their pelvic area after pregnancy and childbirth actually make orgasms easier to achieve…permanently.
+Sex after pregnancy gets a bad rap, but many women find that the changes in their pelvic area after pregnancy and childbirth actually make orgasms easier to achieve…permanently.